markustenghamn/markustenghamn.github.io/_posts/2014-12-03-free-software-students.markdown

  An alternative to Photoshop. ### Blender ([http://www.blender.org/](http://www.blender.org/ "Blender"))

  A great alternative to software like 3DS Max and Cinema 4D.
 I actually use this for some of my own projects that I am working on right now.
 The Blender Foundation put together a pretty awesome video to show what Blender is capable of producing.
-Watch it below. <iframe allowfullscreen="allowfullscreen" frameborder="0" height="480" src="//www.youtube.com/embed/Vpg9yizPP_g" width="853"></iframe>### Inkscape ([https://inkscape.org/en/](https://inkscape.org/en/ "Inkscape"))
+Watch it below. ### Inkscape ([https://inkscape.org/en/](https://inkscape.org/en/ "Inkscape"))

  Good alternative to Adobe Illustrator or other vector based editors. ### Audacity ([http://audacity.sourceforge.net/](http://audacity.sourceforge.net/ "Audacity"))